Artwork for podcast Your Parenting Mojo - Respectful, research-based parenting ideas to help kids thrive

 • Effectively repair with your children on the fewer instances when you are still triggered

 It’s a 10-week workshop with one module delivered every week, an amazing community of like-minded parents, a match with an AccountaBuddy to help you complete the workshop, and mini-mindfulness practices to re-ground yourself repeatedly during your days, so you’re less reactive and more able to collaborate with your children.
-Join the waitlist to be notified when doors reopen.
+Join the waitlist now.
+Click the banner to learn more!
 References Auerhahn, N.C., & Laub, D. (1998).
 Intergenerational memory of the Holocaust.
 In Y. Danieli (Ed.), International handbook of multigenerational legacies of trauma (pp.21-41).
 New York, NY: Plenum.

 Babcock, R.L., & DePrince, A.P.
 (2013).
 Factors contributing to ongoing intimate partner abuse: Childhood betrayal trauma and dependence on one’s perpetrator.
 Journal of Interpersonal Violence 28(7), 1385-1402.